DarkVertana/CPAHC/MOBILE_API_DOCUMENTATION.md

 ### Important Notes

+- **FCM API v1**: The server now uses Firebase Cloud Messaging API v1 (not the legacy API).
+This is automatically handled by Firebase Admin SDK.
+- **Service Account Required**: For production, you must configure service account credentials via environment variables.
+The legacy server key method is deprecated.
 - **Token Refresh**: FCM tokens can change.
 Always listen for `onNewToken()` and re-register the token
 - **Token Removal**: Call the DELETE endpoint when user logs out to stop receiving notifications
 - **Error Handling**: Handle invalid token errors and remove them from your local storage
 - **Background Notifications**: Configure notification channels for Android 8.0+
 - **Production**: For production apps, you'll need to add your app's SHA-1 certificate fingerprint in Firebase Console
+- **Security**: Never commit service account JSON files to version control.
+Use environment variables or secure secret management

 ### Android Notification Channel Setup